-Oglethorpe’s Buckhead neighbor, the Blue Heron Nature Preserve, recently received a $12,500 grant from the U.S. Environmental Protection Agency to help eliminate non-native plant species that have settled in the 25-acre preserve.
-The Five Star Restoration grant, provided in part by Georgia Power, is one of the most notable wetland conservation grants in the country, and OU biology professor Dr. Charles Baube and his students were not only instrumental in securing it, but will play a large part in seeing the project through.
+Oglethorpe’s neighbor, the Blue Heron Nature Preserve, received a $12,500 grant from the U.S. Environmental Protection Agency to help eliminate non-native plant species that have settled in the 25-acre preserve.
+The Five Star Restoration grant, provided in part by Georgia Power, is one of the most notable wetland conservation grants in the country, and OU biology professor Dr. Charles Baube and his students were not only instrumental in securing it, but are playing a large part in seeing the project through.

 To secure the grant, Dr. Baube and Blue Heron used data that Oglethorpe biology students collected to understand the problem of invasive species and to write the proposal.
 Now Blue Heron and Oglethorpe University will work together to tackle the project.

-To do that, OU biology students and volunteers will leave campus to work on the invasives’ removal.
+To do that, OU biology students and volunteers will leave campus to work on the removal of invasive species.
 They will also be responsible for monitoring the success of the effort.
-The goal of the project is to eradicate the remaining privet, English ivy, wisteria, and other invasives from the property, reducing them to a manageable level for volunteers to mechanically combat the re-emergence of these species.
+The goal of the project is to eradicate the remaining privet, English ivy, wisteria, and other invasive species from the property, reducing them to a manageable level for volunteers to mechanically combat the re-emergence of these species.

 Photo (right): Dr. Roarke Donnelly leads a class discussion at Blue Heron.
 For years, OU’s second semester general Biology II students have used the preserve as their classroom, researching subjects such as silt accumulation, fecal coliform concentration, and beaver habitat selection.